aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       configured.

     Options:
+      -n, --non-interactive  Non-interactive mode: never prompt for input.
-      --profile PROFILE   The name of the new profile.
-      --email TEXT        Email address that serves as the user name and a way to identify data created by it.
-      --first-name TEXT   First name of the user.
-      --last-name TEXT    Last name of the user.
-      --institution TEXT  Institution of the user.
-      --password TEXT     Optional password to connect to REST API.
+      --profile PROFILE      The name of the new profile.  [required] --email TEXT           Email address that serves as the user name and a way to identify data created by it.  [required] --first-name TEXT      First name of the user.  [required] --last-name TEXT       Last name of the user.  [required] --institution TEXT     Institution of the user.  [required] --password TEXT        Optional password to connect to REST API.
       --help                 Show this message and exit.

 .. _verdi_rehash: